JoaoBatista2312/ROS1-Qt6-bridge/README.md

 Before using the `qt6_ros` package, ensure that you have the following software installed:

 1. **Robot Operating System (ROS)**:
    - Make sure you have a compatible version of ROS installed.
-This package has been tested with ROS Noetic and Melodic.
+This package has been tested with ROS Noetic.
-   - Follow the [ROS installation guide](http://wiki.ros.org/ROS/Installation) for your operating system.
+   - Follow the [ROS Noetic installation guide]http://wiki.ros.org/noetic/Installation/Ubuntu) for your operating system.

-2. **Qt Framework**:
-   - Install Qt version 5.12 or higher.
-You can download it from the [Qt official website](https://www.qt.io/download).

-3. **Python**:
+2. **Python**:
    - Ensure that Python 3 is installed on your system, as this package is written in Python.
    - You can download Python from [python.org](https://www.python.org/downloads/).

-4. **Python Packages**:
+3. **PyQt6**:
-   - Install the required Python packages.
-You can do this using pip:
+   - Install PyQt6, which is required for the graphical user interface.
+You can install it using pip:
      ```bash
-     pip install -r requirements.txt
+     pip install PyQt6
      ```
-   - Make sure to create a `requirements.txt` file that includes any additional dependencies your package might need.

-5. **catkin Build System**:
+4. **catkin Build System**:
    - Make sure you have the `catkin` build system installed.
 If you have ROS installed, it should already be available.
    - Refer to the [catkin documentation](http://wiki.ros.org/catkin) for details on usage.